ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/run-vllm.rst

 How do above partitions affect LLM models?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    - With reduced memory per CPX GPU, models may not fit within one CPX GPU.
+    - With reduced memory in the CPX mode (24GB HBM per XCD), models may not fit within one CPX GPU.
 So, models have to be partitioned across multiple CPX GPUs using tensor parallelism.
-    - With reduced compute per CPX GPU, models may be compute bounded if they run on lesser XCD units compared to SPX mode.
+    - With reduced compute in the CPX mode (38CUs per XCD), models may be compute bounded if they run on lesser XCD units compared to SPX mode.
 As above, using tensor parallelism to split the model across multiple CPX GPUs can take advantage of more compute units.

 **Summary:** Always pre-calculate memory needs and compute needs for your selected model and batch size to determine the appropriate number of CPX partitions (i.e., GPUs) to assign.

 ---

-f.
-GPU Selection (Optional)
+6. GPU Selection (Optional)
 ----------------------------

 If you wish to limit the vLLM workload to a specific set of GPUs (e.g., 8 out of the total available), define the HIP_VISIBLE_DEVICES environment variable.
 If left unset, all GPUs are utilized.